-Russ Ehrenfeld enters the fifth year of his third stint at Tennessee State after spending three seasons at Chattanooga.
+Russ Ehrenfeld enters the eighth year of his third stint at Tennessee State after spending three seasons at Chattanooga.

 Prior to his return, Ehrenfeld helped the Mocs allow only nine sacks in 2009, tied for fewest in the Southern Conference and third lowest in the nation.
 UTC did not allow a sack for the last four games of the season, including a trip to FBS National Champion Alabama in the season finale.

 In 2010, he turned his attention to the centers and guards, helping T.J.
 Hurless earn a spot on the All-SoCon second team.
 Add in Chris Harr and Ehrenfeld has guided two Mocs to all-league honors in his two years at UTC.

 In 2011, Ehrenfeld coached tight ends, helping the Mocs to a 5-6 overall record, including a 38-17 win at then ranked No. 10 Jacksonville State on Sept.
 10. Faysal Shaffat was a 2011 All-Southern Conference freshman tight end for the Mocs.

 In his second stop at TSU, Ehrenfeld’s offensive line set the tone for the No. 1 rushing offense in the Ohio Valley Conference in 2007 and 2008 while allowing just the second fewest number of sacks in the league.
 All totaled, he has coached more than ten offensive lineman that have gone on to play professionally.